Thanks for joining me!

 Thank you for taking this time to read this short introduction.
 This website is going to be a blog where I share my experiences and tips for moving forward, as well as some how-to posts that I find helpful for just making life easier.

 I also will let you know right away that I plan on monetizing this site using affiliate links and other forms of ads here and there.
 If that’s annoying, I totally get it and I apologize in advance.
 I always want to be transparent with you all, and I wouldn’t feel right if I didn’t address that here and now.

-So again, Welcome to Negative Space.
+So again, Welcome to Saturday Night Psych(ic).
 You are going to be okay.

 Good company in a journey makes the way seem shorter. — Izaak Walton